kolkhis/tech-notes/containers_kubernetes/kubernetes.md

 ## Helm
-Helm is a package manager for kubernetes.
-Helm charts.
+Helm is a package manager for Kubernetes.
+Helm uses what they call "Helm Charts."

-Helm charts are a way to define/simplify deployment and management of applications with kubernetes.
+Helm charts are a way to define/simplify deployment and management of applications with Kubernetes.

-A helm chart is a package that contains three components :
+A helm chart is a package that contains three main components:

-* Templates: Yaml files for kubernetes manifests, which can be deployments, services, configMaps, secrets, etc.
+* Templates: YAML files for Kubernetes manifests, which can be deployments, services, configMaps, secrets, etc.
 * Values: Config files that allow for customization without modifying the templates themselves
 * Metadata: Info about the chart (version, app name, etc.)